MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 > The method custName() dynamically builds a SQL SELECT statement to retrieve the Name field from the DirPartyTable based on specific filtering conditions.
 This method generates a SQL query string that retrieves the Name field from the DirPartyTable based on matching RecId and Partition values from the CustTable data source in your data entity.

-18.Now paste in this code, which calculates a customer’s balance, after that
-    method and still within the public class:
+18. Now paste in this code, which calculates a customer’s balance, after that method and still within the public class:

 <pre>